winteryao7/AmbientNoise_Log/README.md

 S0B_to_ASDF.py would be terminated while data gap exists.
 How about modifying the script so it could handle this instead of terminating the program?

+6. Updates (Dec 20, 2021)
+Fixed a bug when plotting out cross-correlation function: it would automatically search for pairs with the same channel code as indicated in the first pair, which would not be able to produce pairs with different channel codes (L156)